yrHeTaTeJlb/img_to_swipes/README.md

 # Android Swipe Drawing Tool

 This tool converts SVG images into touch swipes on Android devices.
-Perfect for customizing apps that don't support image uploads (like Revolut).
+Perfect for customizing

+## Performance Considerations

+The script execution becomes progressively slower, particularly near completion, as pixels may be drawn multiple times.
+Drawing all pixels without repetition is hard.
+[NP-hard](https://en.wikipedia.org/wiki/Longest_path_problem), to be precise

 ## Prerequisites